A note from our director

 Opportunity Insights is based at Harvard University, where a team of researchers and policy analysts work together to analyze new data and create a platform for local stakeholders to make more informed decisions.
-Combines anonymized data from private companies to provide a real-time picture of indicators tracking the imapct of COVID-19, such as employment rates, consumer spending, and job postings across counties, industries, and income groups.
+Combines anonymized data from private companies to provide a real-time picture of indicators tracking the impact of COVID-19, such as employment rates, consumer spending, and job postings across counties, industries, and income groups.

 Published in Medium by the Pew Research Center.
 This post walks through some of the differences in the data available from three widely used sources of information related to the geographic progression of the coronavirus outbreak.

 From the Harvard School of Public Health.
 This describes how to use the methods of the Public Health Disparities Geocoding Project to Monitor COVID-19 Inequities and Guide Action for Health Justice

 Comparing recent totals of deaths from all causes can provide a more complete picture of the pandemic’s impact than tracking only deaths of people with confirmed diagnoses.
 In nearly every state with an unusual number of deaths in recent weeks, that number is higher than the state’s reported number of deaths from Covid-19.
 Epidemiologists refer the gap between the observed and normal numbers of deaths as “excess deaths.”
 (Article updated 9/23/20)